inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 .. image:: /static/training/intermediate/osm/image21.*
    :align: center

-This useful if you are drawing many buildings of a known dimension (such as five by six metres).
+This is useful if you are drawing many buildings of a known dimension (such as five by six metres).
 If you are mapping infrastructure which requires tags other than **building=yes**, you can set the desired default tags by going to :guilabel:`Advanced...`.